Pierrelouis2/CPE_Planning/readme.md

 - [ ] Don't share the code to  ETI students !!!!!!!!!
 - [ ] Regex expression for hours
 - [ ] Interface admin pour gérer les comptes
-- [ ] Interface pour l'administration cpe pour gérer les plannings -> pdf -> json && png -> link
 - [ ] Link the LV lessons website
 - [ ] autocomplete the re-registration form of the website
 - [ ] make a repport bug or feedback page/form
-- [ ] change url from messenger to cpeplanning
 - [ ] handle 3ETI groups 'X&Y'
 - [ ] change python script xls2csv to a js module
+- [ ] check for .isc possibilities
+- [X] change url from messenger to cpeplanning
+- [X] to link bot and website use sender PSID
+- [X] create send psid button
+- [X] create subscribe page
 - [X] to link bot and website use sender PSID
 - [X] create send psid button
 - [X] create subscribe page